lucashuet93/botbuilder-authentication/README.md

 #### Implement the BotAuthenticationMiddleware

-Create a new instance of the middleware, passing in the BotAuthenticationConfiguration along with your server (```BotAuthenticationMiddleware``` is compatible with both Restify and Express).
+Create a new instance of the middleware, passing in the BotAuthenticationConfiguration along with your server (compatible with [Restify](https://github.com/lucashuet93/botbuilder-simple-authentication#restify "Restify") or [Express](https://github.com/lucashuet93/botbuilder-simple-authentication#express "Express")).

 ```javascript
 adapter.use(new simpleAuth.BotAuthenticationMiddleware(server, authenticationConfig));